linnnus/blog/src/index.md

 So about the technical stuff:
-Right now I'm really into PL-dev and also trying to learn React without entirely loosing faith in the web as a platform.
+Right now I'm really into PL-dev and also trying to learn React without entirely losing faith in the web as a platform.
 In 2022 I caught the Nix flu.
 It's a terrible disease to have;
 the Nix user experience is horrible